-Vaginal yeast infections are caused due to increased levels of estrogen and progesterone hormones.
-It causes burning in vagina and is characterised by a whitish yellow discharge.
+Vaginal yeast infections are caused due to increased levels of estrogen and progesterone hormones superimposed with candideal infection.
+It causes burning in the vagina and is characterised by a whitish-yellow, curdy discharge.
 Doctors usually prescribe a medicated ointment to treat it.

 5. Sexually Transmitted Diseases

-Pregnant women are highly prone to contracting sexually transmitted diseases (STDs) which usually have no defined symptoms .
+Pregnant women are highly prone to contracting sexually transmitted diseases (STDs) which usually have no defined symptoms.
 The most common type of STD is Chlamydia.
 Babies of mothers having STD are prone to low birth weight.
-The mother may also be at risk of pre-mature birth gestational bleeding, pre-term delivery or miscarriage.
-There are high chances of transmitting infection to the baby during birth which can be timely treated with antibiotics.
+The mother may also be at risk of premature birth, gestational bleeding, preterm delivery or miscarriage.
+There are high chances of transmitting the infection to the baby during birth which can be treated with antibiotics.

 6. Chicken Pox

 If you already have had an episode of chicken pox or if you have been immunised, then it is quite likely you will not contract chicken pox again.
-To be on a safer side, a blood test can be performed to check if you are immune to chicken pox.
+To be on a safer side, a blood test can be performed to check if you are immune.

-However, in case you come down with chicken pox in the first or second trimester, there is a risk for congenial varicella syndrome in your baby.
-It is characterised by physical and mental disabilities.
+However, in case you come down with chicken pox in the first or second trimester, there is a risk of congenial varicella syndrome in your baby, which is characterised by physical and mental disabilities.
 Ultrasound is performed to check for any defects in the baby.
-If you are in your third trimester when you get infected, then you are lucky as antibodies are delivered to the baby through the placenta and the risk of them being exposed to the infection is lowered.
+If you are in your third trimester when you get infected, then you are lucky as antibodies are delivered to the baby through the placenta, and the risk of them being exposed to the infection is lowered.

 Chicken pox is characterised by mild flu followed by an eruption of red bumps on the body.
 Consult your doctor immediately in case you observe the symptoms to avail proper treatment.